 I am also completely in awe of what I call the Baby Space Shuttle or the 4moms mamaRoo Baby Swing.
 Several moms I know use it and say it works wonders in getting a baby to sleep!

 According to the American Academy of Pediatrics (AAP), your baby hears a whooshing sound in the womb which may be due to the blood flowing through your body.
 This noise in the womb is thought to be louder than a vacuum cleaner!
 Since your baby hears this constantly in the womb, you can imagine it is very soothing for a newborn.
 You can mimic the sound by using a noise machine in whatever room your baby sleeps in.
 I used the SoundSpa by HoMedics for both of my babies and loved the picture projector feature that came along with it.

 Babies are born with a sucking reflex primarily because this is how they get their nourishment in the early months of their lives.
 However, it is also a very soothing reflex for babies.

 I breastfed both of my babies and I was totally against giving my first a pacifier in order to prevent nipple confusion.
-However, when my daughter was screaming and crying 80% of the time, my husband gave her a pacifier one night.
+However, my daughter was screaming and crying 80% of the time so my husband gave her a pacifier one night.
 We were both shocked when she immediately stopped crying and fiercely started sucking on the pacifier.

 This was a huge breakthrough for us and when she started learning to sleep for longer periods at night.
 The American Academy of Pediatrics also recommends giving babies a pacifier during any sleep time in order to decrease the risk of Sudden Infant Death Syndrome (SIDS).